-Given the RIC's obligations under its Act, financeability refers to the duty placed on the RIC to ensure that a service provider under its purview is able to finance its functions.
+Given the RIC's obligations under its Act, financeability can be interpreted as the duty placed on the RIC to ensure that a service provider under its purview, is able to finance its functions.
 This duty has two components:

-- enabling the service provider to earn a return on its regulatory asset base that is at least equal to its cost of capital; and - enabling the service provider to raise finance on reasonable terms.
+- enabling the service provider to earn a return on its regulatory asset base (RAB) that is at least equal to its cost of capital; and - enabling the service provider to raise finance on reasonable terms.